United (2011 film): Production

-The film was produced by World Productions with a budget of £2 million ($3.2 million).
+The film was produced by World Productions with a budget of £2 million.
 In writing his script, Chris Chibnall drew on first-hand interviews with the survivors and their families.
 It was shot in November and December 2010 in the north of England including the Tyneside Cinema, Tynemouth Metro Station, Newcastle Civic Centre and the Assembly Rooms.
-Brunton Park in Carlisle doubled for the inside of Old Trafford in the 1950s.
+Brunton Park in Carlisle doubled for the inside of Old Trafford and Žalgiris Stadium in Vilnius, Lithuania as the Stadium JNA in the 1950s.
 The shoot took four six-day weeks of filming and was hindered by heavy snowfall in December; one extra day cost the production £30,000 because the project was not insured against inclement weather conditions.

 In recreating the crash, it was felt it would be appropriate to see events unfold through Charlton's eyes.
-Jack O'Connell stated that it had a dream-like quality.
+O'Connell stated that it had a dream-like quality.
 "It has a lethargic feel.
 So it doesn't necessarily seem like reality.
 There's a hazy sense about it."
-Dougray Scott stated "We filmed the scene [of the crash] on a military base up in Newcastle...There were some people sitting in seats without a scratch on them, dead, others without a scratch on them alive, some with terrible injuries and dead.
+Dougray Scott stated "We filmed the scene [of the crash] on a military base up in Newcastle.
+There were some people sitting in seats without a scratch on them, dead, others without a scratch on them alive, some with terrible injuries and dead.
 It was an emotional part of the shoot."

 The score, composed by Clint Mansell, was released on iTunes in April 2011.
 It is Mansell's first TV film credit.
 The ending credit sequence features the song "Devotion" by Paul Weller.

 Ratings and critical reception

-The film gained a 2.89 million (12.8%) audience share for BBC 2 at 9pm, with a further 346,000 (1.5%) viewers watching on BBC HD.
+The film gained a 2.89 million (12.8%) audience share for BBC Two at 9pm, with a further 346,000 (1.5%) viewers watching on BBC HD.

-Sandy Busby, the son of Matt Busby, said he thought the film was "very poorly done" stating that he was disappointed that the Busby family hadn't been contacted about the film, pointing out the drama is about the "Busby Babes".
+Sandy Busby, the son of Matt Busby, said he thought the film was "very poorly done" stating that he was disappointed that the Busby family had not been contacted about the film, pointing out the drama is about the "Busby Babes".
 He went on to state he was "disgusted" with the portrayal of his father and critical about the omission of some players from the film; "Why didn't they include other players that died and were injured in the crash?
 If I was one of their family I would be very upset."
 In particular, he criticised film's portrayal of his father, which he thought made him look like a gangster; "I was disgusted with the portrayal of my father.
 He had this camel coat on, and a fedora, and all through the film he was never seen in a tracksuit.
 He was known as probably the first tracksuit manager at that time.
 I was disgusted."

 Television reviews such as Gerard Gilbert in The Independent also noted a gangster-like appearance in Busby's costume, and suggested that painting Alan Hardaker as the villain seemed tame; "compared to Jimmy McGovern's Hillsborough, with its burning righteous anger aimed at the police and The Sun, Hardaker seemed like a flimsy scapegoat for what, au fond, was an appalling accident."